Eid Holiday by Abu Yahya

-In old times, it was a tradition that students would go to live at the homes of their teachers in order to get education and learn their lessons.
+In old times, it was a tradition that students would go to their teacher’s home in order to get education and learn their lessons.
 The ones who learnt their lessons well, were free to go home on leave after some time while those who failed to do so, had their leave suspended.
 Inspired by this, an Urdu poet wrote the following verse:

 مکتب عشق کا دستور نرالا دیکھا